dalcon007/Damselfly/README.md

 ```
 Docker-Compose:
 ```
   damselfly:
     container_name: damselfly
     image: webreaper/damselfly
     ports:
       - 6363:6363/tcp
     volumes:
       - /volume1/dockerdata/damselfly:/config
       - /volume1/photo:/pictures
     restart: unless-stopped
 ```

 The default port is 6363.
 The /pictures volume is mapped to the root directory of your photographs.
-By

 Note that in order to set up inotify watchers on your folders, Damselfly will increase the number of inotify instances as follows: